 A 1992 novel by Terry McMillan, later made into a 1995 film adaptation directed by Forest Whitaker.

 Savannah Jackson (Whitney Houston) is a successful television producer who holds on to the belief that one day her married lover (Dennis Haysbert) will leave his wife for her.
 Bernadine Harris (Angela Bassett) abandoned her own career and desires of having a catering business to raise a family.
 Her husband (Michael Beach) is now leaving her for a white woman.
-Robin Stokes (Lela Rochon) is a high powered executive and the long-time mistress of Russell (Leon Robinson).
+Robin Stokes (Lela Rochon) is a high-powered executive and the long-time mistress of Russell (Leon Robinson).
 She has problems finding a decent man of her own, while waiting for Russell to leave his wife.
 Gloria Matthews (Loretta Devine) is a beauty salon owner and single mother raising a teenage son (Donald Faison) who is preparing to leave home and travel the world with Up With People.
 After years alone, she falls in love with a new neighbor, Marvin King (Gregory Hines).

 A sequel to McMillan's original novel, Getting to Happy, was published in 2010.

-- Big Beautiful Woman: Gloria.
+- Big Beautiful Woman: Gloria, and Marvin loves it.

 - Bros Before Hoes: The whole aesop of the film.
-Friendship and "sisterhood" are much better assets to a woman's life than being The Mistress of a married man who leads you on so as to have sex with another woman than his wife.
+Friendship and "sisterhood" are much better assets to a woman's life than being The Mistress of a married man who leads you on so as to have sex with another woman besides his wife.

 - Defenestrate and Berate: Bernadine gets dumped by her husband for another woman.
 This is after she's spent the last 11 years sacrificing her dreams of owning her own business to help him build his.
 Her reaction?
 Taking his entire very expensive wardrobe, stuffing it in his very expensive car and setting the whole shebang on fire.
 And what she couldn't get in the car, she sold.
 For a dollar.